S7 Airlines has opened sales of reduced fare tickets to the Far East destinations

 You can purchase special airfares tickets at S7 sales officesnd from the agents.
 For further information, you can reach the airline Call Center by telephone on

-In 2007 the company received an official IATA certificate as an IOSA (IATA Operational Safety Audit) operator, becoming the second air carrier in Russia to have successfully passed the full international audit procedure for compliance with operational safety standards.
+In 2007, the airline was formally notified by IATA about being accepted to the IOSA (IATA Operational Safety Audit) operators list and became the second air carrier in Russia to successfully pass the entire international audit procedure for compliance with operational safety standards.

 1 The amounts of the one-way subsidized airfare are the following: from Moscow to Gorno-Altaisk — 6 000 rubles, to Mirny — 7 100 rubles, to Norilsk — 4 300 rubles, to Yakutsk — 7 000 rubles, to Chita or Ulan-Ude — 6 200 rubles; from Novosibirsk to Vladivostok — 5 900 rubles, to Magadan — 6 500 rubles, to Mirny — 4 500 rubles, to Petropavlovsk-Kamchatsky — 6 200 rubles, to Khabarovsk — 5 700 rubles, to Yakutsk — 5 500 rubles, to Chita — 3 000 rubles; from Vladivostok to Petropavlovsk-Kamchatsky — 6 000 rubles, to Khabarovsk — 1 800 rubles.
 The same airfares apply to return flights.
 No charge is levied.